-Spray a 9x9 glass baking dish generously with non stock vegetable cooking spray (Pam), then set aside.
+Prepare a 9x9 glass baking dish by generously spraying with non-stick vegetable cooking spray (Pam), then set aside.

-In the metal bowl of your stand mixer, using the whisk attachment, add in the 1/2 cup cold water, and sprinkle over the 3 sachets of unflavored gelatine.
+In the metal bowl of your stand mixer, fitted with the whisk attachment, add in the 1/2 cup cold water, and sprinkle over the 3 sachets of unflavored gelatine and gently combine using a spoon.
 It should take about 15 minutes before the gelatine is fully bloomed and ready for use.

 While the gelatine is blooming, in a small saucepan combine, the room temperature water, light corn syrup, and sugar.
-Set over medium high heat, and whisk together the mixture.
-Stop whisking as soon as the mixture is combined, and remove whisk from the pan.
-Bring the sugar & water mixture to a full motion boil.
-Once the mixture comes to a boil, set a 1 minute timer, and do not stir or swirl the pan.
+Set over medium-high heat, and whisk together the mixture.
+Stop whisking as soon as the mixture is combined, and remove the whisk from the pan.
+Bring the sugar & water mixture to a full-motion boil.
+Once the mixture comes to a boil, set a 1-minute timer, and do not stir or swirl the pan.
 CAUTION: Hot sugar mixture can cause serious burns!
 Be very careful when working with it!

-As soon as the 1 minute timer has elapsed, turn off the heat and remove the pan from the stove.
-Start your mixer on the lowest speed, and slowly drizzle the molten sugar mixture into the gelatine & water.
+As soon as the 1-minute timer has elapsed, turn off the heat and remove the pan from the stove.
+Start your mixer on low speed, and slowly drizzle the molten sugar mixture into the gelatine & water.
 Again, be VERY careful to not splash hot sugar onto yourself.
-Gradually increase the speed of your mixer as you've completed adding in the molten sugar mixture to the gelatine until the mixer reaches high speed.
+Gradually increase the mixer speed to high as you've completed adding in the molten sugar mixture to the gelatine.
 Add in the salt, and continue whisking for approximately 10-15 minutes, until the mixer bowl has cooled to almost room temperature.
-Slow mixer down to medium low, add in your extract, and continue to whisk on medium for another 60 seconds.
+Slow mixer down to medium-low, add in your extract and continue to whisk on medium for another 60 seconds.

 Let the marshmallows sit out at room temperature overnight before proceeding.

 Next, sprinkle a large cutting board generously with approximately 1 cup of powdered sugar to create an even layer that is approximately 11" x 11" in size.
-Turn the marshmallows out of the pan onto the bed of powdered sugar.
-Using a sharp chefs knife, cut the marshmallows into your desired size.
+Turn the marshmallows out of the baking pan onto the bed of powdered sugar.
+Dust the top with more powdered sugar.
+Using a sharp knife, cut the marshmallows into your desired size.
 Toss the cut marshmallows in additional powdered sugar until they are coated thoroughly on all sides.
 This will keep them from sticking together!